Blog

 Why are Benzos so addicting?

-While doctors typically prescribe benzos only for short-term use (no more than three or four months) due to the risks, psychological cravings for additional tension relief can take hold early on.
-Many people take extra pills according to their own judgment, dangerously increasing their tolerance levels and moving their bodies toward physical addiction.
-Once the cravings become dominant, addicts seek ways to obtain more medication than authorized by the original prescriptions, sometimes continuing regular use for years.
+Many people take extra pills according to their judgment, dangerously increasing their tolerance levels and moving their bodies toward physical addiction.
+Once the cravings become dominant, those taking the benzos seek ways to obtain more medication than authorized by the original prescriptions, sometimes continuing regular use for years.

-What Benzo Abuse & Addiction Does
+What Benzo Abuse and Addiction Does to the Body

 Typical physical and psychological symptoms of benzo addiction include: